 - Search Area is the go-to section for newly registered users, offering a quick and easy way to immediately locate various AWS services.

-- Services Menu will show categories AWS services similarly to your operating system menu.
+- Services Menu will show categories of AWS services similarly to your operating system menu.

 After selecting “EC2” services from the search results, you’ll be taken to an EC2 dashboard that will look like the one below.